• Skip to primary navigation

 What bread should you use

-I prefer using baguettes.
-They are easy to slice and have just the perfect size for an appetizer - but any small artisan white bread will do.
-Ciabatta is also a great option.
+Baguettes are my go-to choice.
+They’re easy to slice and the size is perfect for an appetizer, but any small white bread or roll will work.
+Ciabatta is another great option.

 How to make it

-That’s probably the easiest recipe I have!
-Get your bread, bread knife and olive oil, preheat your oven and let’s crush it!
+This might just be the easiest recipe you’ll ever make.
+Grab your bread, a bread knife, and some olive oil, preheat your oven, and let’s get started!

-Slice the bread.
-Slice it into ¼-inch-thick slices.
-Try to cut them all the same size, so they will toast evenly.
-Use a bread knife to make your work easier.
+1. Slice the bread: Cut the bread into ¼-inch-thick slices.
+Try to keep the slices uniform so they toast evenly.
+A good bread knife will make this much easier.

-Brush with olive oil.
-Place the slices on a baking sheet and brush each one with olive oil.
+2. Brush with olive oil: Arrange the slices on a baking sheet and brush each one with olive oil.

 Collage of how to make crostini, step by step.